Trekabout Photography Workshops - Five Day Fraser Island Adventure Photography Workshop and Tour

-Trekabout Photography Workshops hold current Department of Environment and Resource Management (DERM) Commercial Activity Permits for Fraser Island.
+Trekabout Photography Workshops hold current Department of Environment and Resource Management (DERM) Commercial Activity Permits for K'gari (Fraser Island).

 Please check back for additional dates.
 If you subscribe to the TREKeZine RSS feed, you will be automatically notified when more workshop dates are released.

 Trekabout Photography Workshops 5 Day K'gari Adventure Photography Workshop and Tour is one that will definitely not want to miss.

 This workshop adventure is limited to six (6) participants and provides travel in two comfortable and very capable four wheel drives.

 Recently renamed, K'gari (pronounced gurri) is the traditional Butchulla peoples name for paradise.
 They nailed it!!!